ZachMoreno/personal-dev/reading.md

 ## Now

+- [ ] Tools of Titans: The Tactics, Toutines, and Habits of Billionaires, Icons, and World-Class Performers
 - [ ] Fascinate: How to Make Your Brand Impossible to Resist
 - [ ] What to Think about Machines that Think
 - [ ] Nudge